rockyroshanbehera/AI_App_Builder/README.md

 ## Environment Variables

-Create a `.env.local` file in the root:
+Create a `.env.local` file in the project root:

 ```env
 # Clerk